Manage Multiple Users on One Twitter Account with TweetFunnel

 As of right now, it seems as if you can designate a specific time for the tweet to be published.
 You can set at which increments future tweets are published.
 I’m hoping they’ll eventually allow administrators and publishers to edit tweet times, perhaps the order of future tweets, and if there’s a typo it would be nice to be able to go and fix it before it’s published (it seems once scheduled, there’s no editing possible).

-Other than those issues, TweetFunnel could be an amiable competitor so some of the other web-based twitter applications such as HootSuite or PeopleBrowsr.
+Other than those issues, TweetFunnel could be an amiable competitor so some of the other web-based twitter applications such as HootSuite.
 Remember, they ARE still in beta so I’m sure there’s still some work for them to do and I’m sure they’d appreciate your feedback!